MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-icm.md

 [Scope](./policy-configuration-service-provider.md#policy-scope):

 > [!div class = "checklist"]
-> * Device
+> * User

 <hr/>

 <!--/Scope-->
 <!--Description-->
 Available in the latest Windows 10 Insider Preview Build.
-This policy setting specifies whether Windows can access the Internet to accomplish tasks that require Internet resources.
+This policy setting specifies whether to use the Microsoft Web service for finding an application to open a file with an unhandled file association.

-If you enable this setting, all of the the policy settings listed in the "Internet Communication settings" section are set such that their respective features cannot access the Internet.
+When a user opens a file that has an extension that is not associated with any applications on the computer, the user is given the choice to select a local application or use the Web service to find an application.

-If you disable this policy setting, all of the the policy settings listed in the "Internet Communication settings" section are set such that their respective features can access the Internet.
+If you enable this policy setting, the link and the dialog for using the Web service to open an unhandled file association are removed.

-If you do not configure this policy setting, all of the the policy settings in the "Internet Communication settings" section are set to not configured.
+If you disable or do not configure this policy setting, the user is allowed to use the Web service.

 <!--/Description-->
 > [!TIP]
 > This is an ADMX-backed policy and requires a special SyncML format to enable or disable.
 For details, see [Understanding ADMX-backed policies](./understanding-admx-backed-policies.md).